Tatis, Myers homer twice, Padres stay alive with 11-9 win - WHIZ News

 San Diego’s powerful offense finally burst to life after slumbering through a 7-4 loss in Game 1 and a listless first five innings Thursday night.

-Tatis and Myers are the second teammates in postseason history with multiple homers in the same game, joining Babe Ruth and Lou Gehrig of the New York Yankees in Game 3 of the 1932 World Series — including Ruth’s famed “called shot.”

-Tatis, a 21-year-old budding superstar and NL MVP contender along with Machado, had a breakout game after struggling for much of the final two weeks of the regular season and with runners on base in this series.

-After striking out with the bases loaded in the fourth, Tatis homered in consecutive innings and drove in five runs.
+After striking out with the bases loaded in the fourth, Tatis — who along with Machado is an NL MVP contender — homered in consecutive innings.
 Tatis’ father played for the Cardinals for three seasons during his 11-season big league career.

 It was the Padres’ first postseason win at Petco Park, which opened in 2004.
 The first four losses were to St. Louis, which eliminated the Padres in the division series in 2005 and 2006 — the last time the Padres made the postseason — as well as in 1996, when the Padres played at Jack Murphy Stadium.